 The film deserves special kudos for Dardenne brothers for deciding to make a film on disability and workplace discrimination, which are very pertinent issues around Europe.
 Marion Cotillard is flawless in her characterisation of Sandra, with all her vulnerabilities, doubts, hesitations and portrayal of a person with depression — on the brink of foregoing all the progress made by medication and being away from stresses at work.
-For most of the film where Sandra is shown to have a dejected, resigned demeanour, with her tired face and wry smile, the film brilliantly showed flashes of her personality, the part of Sandra we didn’t get to see in the film.
-The supporting cast were eclectically chosen and they all played their part very well — especially Manu as her loving husband trying to give her confidence whilst looking after the children and taking Sandra to all her colleagues when he had time off.
-The make up and costume is also worth accolades — Sandra’s ashened face and attires of a working class woman made her characters very real.
+For most of the film where Sandra is shown to have a dejected, resigned demeanour, with her tired face and a wry smile, the film brilliantly showed flashes of her personality, the part of Sandra we didn’t get to see in the film.
+The supporting cast was eclectically chosen and they all played their part very well — especially Manu as her loving husband trying to give her confidence whilst looking after the children and taking Sandra to all her colleagues when he had time off.
+The makeup and costume are also worth accolades — Sandra’s ashen face and attires of a working-class woman made her characters very real.
 It stands to reason why this Belgian/Italian production has won a 15min standing ovation in Cannes and set Marion Cotillard for her second nomination for the best actress role.
-Notwithstanding the fact that Deux jours, une nuit is an outstanding film, it struck a chord in my mind for two other reasons.
+Even though Deux jours, une nuit is an outstanding film, it struck a chord in my mind for two other reasons.

 Deux jours, une nuit made me reflect on the priorities of life and how we see ourselves in this world.
 When we speak of Europe especially the western part of it as the vanguard of social infrastructure and most powerful and wealthy nations of the world, the working class still has the same trials and tribulations as anywhere else in the world.
-Although the hardship is comparative between working class of a first world to a third world country, and perhaps life of a first world working class person, as portrayed in this film would be a life to dream for by the a third world worker — it only proves that life in western Europe is not bed of roses and people there too, strife every day.
-Also, when people from middle class background, like myself, worry about financial situations, this film blows apart that mindset, where people worry about a life that billions would die for.
-Deux jours, une nuit again emphasises the importance on being humble to the means of life one has and not snigger at working class people as being lazy and defeatist.
+Although the hardship is comparative between working class of a first world to a third world country, and perhaps life of a first-world working-class person, as portrayed in this film would be a life to dream for by a third world worker — it only proves that life in western Europe is not bed of roses and people there too, strife every day.
+Also, when people from the middle-class background, like myself, worry about financial situations, this film blows apart that mindset, where people worry about a life that billions would die for.
+Deux jours, une nuit again emphasises the importance of being humble to the means of life one has and not snigger at working-class people as being lazy and defeatist.